smashedtoatoms/aws-sdk-cl/README.md

 updates.
 I've changed the build process a bit and I don't want to force those changes on anyone, so I am going to rename this fork and see where it goes.

-It is currently broken.
-None of the v4 signing is working.
-Once I have that fixed I am likely going to make more changes, so consider this Alpha.
+I am likely going to make more changes, so consider this Alpha.
+See issues for known issues on which I am currently working.

 ## Usage